BrowserStackCE/browserstack-examples-cucumber-testng/README.md

   git clone https://github.com/browserstack/browserstack-demo-app
   ```
 - Please follow the README.md on the BrowserStack demo application repository to install and start the dev server on localhost.
 - In this section, we will run a single test case to test the BrowserStack Demo app hosted on your local machine i.e. localhost.
-Refer to the `single_local` object in `bs.json` file to change test capabilities for this configuration.
+Refer to the [`browserstack-local.yml`](src/test/resources/conf/browserstack-local.yml) file to change test capabilities for this configuration.
 - Note: You may need to provide additional BrowserStackLocal arguments to successfully connect your localhost environment with BrowserStack infrastructure. (e.g if you are behind firewalls, proxy or VPN).
 - Further details for successfully creating a BrowserStackLocal connection can be found here: